lammps/lammps/doc/src/comm_modify.rst

-In the last scenario, a :doc:`fix <fix>` or :doc:`compute <compute>` or :doc:`pairwise potential <pair_style>` needs to calculate with ghost atoms beyond the normal pairwise cutoff for some computation it performs (e.g. locate neighbors of ghost atoms in a multibody pair potential).
+In the last scenario, a :doc:`fix <fix>` or :doc:`compute <compute>` or :doc:`pairwise potential <pair_style>` needs to calculate with ghost atoms beyond the normal pairwise cutoff for some computation it performs (e.g. locate neighbors of ghost atoms in a manybody pair potential).
 Setting the ghost cutoff appropriately can insure it will find the needed atoms.